top of page

 What's The Best Thing To Eat Before A Workout?

-The current evidence shows that consuming foods, in particular protein and carbohydrates, before a strength/resistance workout can show better results in increased muscle protein compared to consuming after the workout [1].
-Although, some evidence suggests that pre- and post-workout consumption of protein has very similar effects on muscular adaptations [2].
+The available evidence indicates that consuming foods, especially protein and carbohydrates, before a strength/resistance workout can lead to greater gains in muscle protein compared to consuming them after the workout [1].
+Although there is some evidence suggesting that the effects on muscular adaptations are almost the same when consuming protein before or after a workout [2].

 • Banana: 1 medium